inab/rd-connect-user-management/README.md

 This program uses next Perl modules:

 * Config::IniFiles
-* DBI and the database modules needed (DBD::SQLite)
 * Net::LDAP , also known as perl-ldap
 * Digest::SHA1 (or the corresponding module to encode passwords)
 * Email::Address